 You Know How To Read Notes

-Classical guitar sheet music probably is more attainable than piano sheet music because piano music has two cleves (a treble clef and a bass clef) vs a single clef on guitar sheet music.
+Classical guitar sheet music is probably more attainable than piano sheet music because piano music has two cleves (a treble clef and a bass clef) versus a single clef on guitar sheet music.

 If you start with learning classical guitar as I did, you can easily reduce the effort of learning to read music.
 However, if you want to play rock, metal, or electric guitar, tablature (a.k.a.
 TAB) is part of the learning.